Stuycs-K/final-project-4-lin-edwin-liu-manhai/WORKLOG.md

 ## GROUP MEMBER 1: Manhai Liu

+### Date: 5/23/24

+Implemented the methods inside Game, Pokemon and Trainer.
+Need to write the methods next.

+### Date: 5/24/24

+Fixed some errors in Game up.

 ### Date: 5/29/24

 Started on implementing game mechanics like opponent turn and keypressed, which is basically player turn while also fixing up on errors in the code.